Inventium/rubymacros.com/source/content/_ruby.html.md

   parameters that are passed in at the time of interpolation.
 * the quoted code and the values placed in the holes that fill it are data structures of some sort -- either strings or parse trees.
 But they aren't code yet... they're things that will turn into code.
-They're.... meta-code.
+They're... meta-code.

 The advantage of having data structures that represent nascent code is that